Greece Digital Nomad Visa Guide (2024)

 Greece digital nomad visa

-Greece’s digital nomad visa is the perfect solution for freelancers and other expats who want to live and work remotely in this Balkan country.
+Greece’s digital nomad visa is the perfect solution for freelancers, digital nomads, and other expats who want to live and work remotely in this Balkan country.

 The visa was introduced in 2021, and, for now, it is the only type of digital nomad visa available in Greece.

-There are a few alternatives for Greek digital nomad visas that we will describe later, but this type of visa is unparalleled because it offers a variety of important benefits to digital nomads.
+We will cover a few alternatives later, but this type of visa is unparalleled because it offers a variety of important benefits to digital nomads.

-Greece digital nomad visa is valid for 1 year and its benefits are the following:
+Greece digital nomad visa is valid for 1 year and it comes with perks such as:

-• Processing time for visa application is just 10 days.
+- The processing time for the visa application is just 10 days.

 What documents do you need to apply for the Greece digital nomad visa?

-To save you some time, we have made a list of all the documents you need to apply for a Greece digital nomad visa
+To save you some time, we’ve made a list of all the documents you need to apply for a Greece digital nomad visa:

-• An open-ended contract with a company/client based outside of Greece or a fixed-term contract with a company/client based outside of Greece valid for the duration of the issued visa,
+- An open-ended contract with a company/client based outside of Greece or a fixed-term contract with a company/client based outside of Greece that is valid for the duration of the issued visa,

-• Information about your status and position in the company for which you work or if you are self-employed — your company’s trade name and information about its corporate purpose, a field of activity and registered office, and
+- Information about your status and position in the company you work for or — if you are self-employed — your company’s trade name and information about its corporate purpose, field of activity, and registered office, and

 Who is eligible to apply for Greece’s digital nomad visa?